zimmerman-zimmerman/cove/docs/lib.rst

 Using cove as a library (cove.lib)
 ==================================

+Note that this is a work in progress, and all the functions here are currently subject to change without notice.
+See https://github.com/OpenDataServices/cove/issues/207 for more info.

 Currently the main user of ``cove.lib`` is ``cove.views`` which is responsible for rendering the Cove web application.

 ..
 Another use is..... [e.g. OCDS sample data, see https://github.com/OpenDataServices/cove/issues/207#issuecomment-223984203]